tbhanson/imap-with-racket/README.md

 - - - -
 2025-06-20
-Recently asked Claude for advice about how to overcome my google OAuth hurdle.
+Recently asked Claude for advice about how to overcome my google OAuth2 hurdle.
 -->
   claude-oauth-prototype-suggestion.rkt